Education and Health

 War in Syria is taking a catastrophic toll on expectant mothers lacking critical obstetric care and children facing rising malnutrition rates and inadequate vaccines.
 In 2016 alone, there were reportedly 101 attacks on health care facilities in Syria, according to the UN.
 Health care professionals are fleeing the country for lack of safer underground hospitals.
 Aid agencies find it increasingly difficult to bring supplies and staff into Syria and to conduct medical evacuations from the country.In areas experiencing intense violence, children need to be kept off of the streets and better protected in underground recreational centers.
 Many children require psychosocial support to process all that they have seen in this war.
 Others require affordable fuel and clothing to stay warm.

 In Lebanon, many Syrian refugee children lack the funds to pay for the documentation, transportation or supplies needed to access public schools.

 RPI and its local implementing partners are working to meet these needs by:

 - Providing underground psychosocial support and non-formal education

-- Training medical staff and constructing a key underground maternal and pediatric hospital with the infrastructural capacity to serve an estimated 56,160 patients per year
+- Rehabilitating and equipping a key underground maternal and pediatric hospital with the infrastructural capacity to serve an estimated 56,160 patients per year

 - Enhancing access to winter clothing, first aid, heating supplies, and other humanitarian items through job training and distribution